The initiative is rolling out in three phases, as follows:

 - The CMS-1500 must be submitted with a detailed narrative report to be considered a valid submission.
 Guidance on Required Medical Narratives and Attachments

-- Many Workers' compensation payers will accept Form CMS-1500 medical billing files from XML submission partners (can be EDI or other agreed upon format) and electronically return acknowledgments of receipt of Form CMS-1500 files.
-Such acknowledgments (including receipt date) will be forwarded from the XML submission partners back to providers and the Board.
+- Workers' compensation payers may accept CMS-1500 medical billing files from XML submission partners (can be EDI or other agreed-upon format) and electronically return acknowledgments of receipt.
+Acknowledgments (including receipt date) will be forwarded from the XML submission partners back to providers.

 Phase 2 – Mandatory Payer Acceptance of Electronic Billing and Explanation of Benefit / Explanation of Review (EOB/EOR) Transmittal (October 1, 2021)

-Additionally, payers will be required to identify all legal and valuation objections to payment of the medical bill at the same time and file such objections on Forms C-8.1 and C-8.4 within 45 calendar days of acknowledgement of receipt of the medical bill (whether on paper or digital).
-See Subject Number 046-1420 Proposed Amendment of 12 NYCRR 325-1.25 (Medical Billing Disputes)
+Additionally, effective November 1, 2021, payers will be required to identify all legal and valuation objections to payment of the medical bill at the same time and file such objections by paper or electronically using Forms C-8.1 or C-8.4 within 45 calendar days of acknowledgement of receipt of the medical bill.
+See Subject Number 046-1465 Adoption of Amendment to 12 NYCRR 325-1.25 (Medical Billing Disputes).

-Beginning July 1, 2022 the use of Form CMS-1500 will be mandatory, and electronic submission through a clearinghouse will be strongly encouraged, although not required.
+Beginning July 1, 2022 the use of the CMS-1500 will be mandatory, and electronic submission by providers through an XML submission partner will be strongly encouraged, although not required.

 The Board will eliminate the following forms:

 - Continuation to Carrier/Employer Billing Section (Form C-4.1)